 \section{Introduction}

-The recent renaissance of self-supervised learning (SSL) began with artificially designed pretext tasks, such as relative patch prediction \cite{doersch2015unsupervised}, solving jigsaw puzzles \cite{noroozi2016unsupervised}, colorization \cite{zhang2016colorful} and rotation prediction \cite{gidaris2018unsupervised}.
+\reasat{Self-supervised learning (SSL) is a subset of unsupervised learning where the model is trained using automatically generated labels derived from the data itself rather than relying on manually labeled data \cite{chen2020simple}.
+The key idea is to create a learning signal by constructing tasks that the model can solve without human supervision thus reducing the need to have a large manually annotated data.} The recent renaissance of SSL began with artificially designed pretext tasks, such as relative patch prediction \cite{doersch2015unsupervised}, solving jigsaw puzzles \cite{noroozi2016unsupervised}, colorization \cite{zhang2016colorful} and rotation prediction \cite{gidaris2018unsupervised}.
 Recently, contrastive learning (CL) has emerged as a simple yet promising tool in SSL \cite{chen2020simple}.
-It has been successfully applied to cancer detection, segmentation in histopathology images \cite{ciga2022self}.
-In practice, the CL model model is trained using a large unlabeled data pool, and the extracted features from this large model are used to train a smaller linear model, and its prediction is evaluated on a test set to measure its performance (\textit{linear evaluation}) \cite{chen2020simple}.
+It has been successfully applied to medical predictive tasks like cancer detection and segmentation in histopathology images \cite{ciga2022self}.
+In practice, the CL model is trained using a large unlabeled data pool, and the extracted features from this large model are used to train a smaller linear model, and its prediction is evaluated on a test set to measure its performance \cite{chen2020simple}.